mcgettrm/delio/README.md

 # Delio Tech Test
 This Laravel app was developed by Michael McGettrick for Delio as part of their recruitment process.

+Please note that, in the spirit of the task, I've taken creative licence to over-engineer this a little.
+I'd be very happy to discuss this.

 ### Additional Documentation
 Additional documentation is available in the "misc" folder in the root of this repo, including:
 * Initial design of the system